GameJutsu/rgb-color-game/README.md

 This project is a browser game.
 The main purpose of this game is to guess which color is shown in RGB values.
 RGB(#, #, #) stands for red, green and blue saturation from 0 to 255.
-The player is being shown 3 or 6 (depending on the difficulty mode) squares, from which he is suppose to chose the right one.
+The player is being shown 3 or 6 (depending on the difficulty mode) squares, from which he is supposed to choose the right one.
 RGB values are randomized.

 ## Technologies